Linux: working with SSL certificates

 64:53:bc:bc:13:f1:74:c6:69:92

-smocanu@debian7:~$ openssl req -in ss.example.com.csr -text -noout
+The private certificate can also be verified using openssl:smocanu@debian7:~$ openssl req -in ss.example.com.csr -text -noout

 Certificate Request: